-Your doctor might also choose to perform a DRE.
+Your doctor might also choose to perform a DRE, or digital rectal exam.
 Before performing this exam, your doctor will ask you to change into a gown, removing your clothing from the waist down.

 During a DRE, your doctor will ask you to bend over at the waist or lie on the exam table in a fetal position, with your knees to your chest.
 They will then insert a gloved, lubricated finger into your rectum.

-Your doctor will feel for anything abnormal, such as bumps, or hard or soft areas that might indicate a problem.
-Your doctor will also be able to feel if your prostate is enlarged.
+Your doctor will feel for anything abnormal, such as bumps or hard or soft areas that might indicate a problem.
+Your doctor may also be able to feel if your prostate is enlarged.

-A digital rectal exam can be uncomfortable, especially if you have hemorrhoids, but isn’t overly painful.
+A DRE can be uncomfortable, especially if you have hemorrhoids, but isn’t overly painful.
 It will last only a couple of minutes.

-A DRE is one tool in your doctor’s toolbox that can help them detect several prostate and rectal problems, including:
+A DRE is one of your doctor’s tools that can help them detect several prostate and rectal problems, including:

 - prostate cancer